What Rights Do Tenants Have in a Foreclosure?

 If a landlord is not aware of the Protecting Tenants in Foreclosure Act, or chooses to ignore it, a tenant may be asked to leave in less than the required time or the landlord may try to evict the tenant in violation of the law.
 If this happens, it may be sufficient to have an attorney draft a letter to get the landlord’s attention and make it clear that the tenant is aware of his rights and will not be forced out in violation of the law.
 If that is ineffective and the tenant is forced to leave in less than the required time under the law, the tenant will likely have a claim against the new Phoenix landlord who violated the new law.

-It is vital to seek the advice of an experienced legal Phoenix Real Estate advisor to consider the risks and rewards to any action available.
+It is vital to seek the advice of an experienced legal Phoenix Real Estate advisor to consider the risks and rewards to any action available and to help you create a Judicial Foreclosure Lawsuit Strategy.
 The key is to get your attorney involved as early in the process as possible.
 Regardless of which side of the equation a party is on, whether the landlord or the tenant, the right attorney can help you make the best out of an ugly situation.

 Written By Bert Miller – Gunderson, Denton & Peterson, P.C.